 - 90%+ LTV: Expect premium interest rates that’ll squeeze your margins

 Think of it like this: lenders feel safer when you’ve got real money invested.
 A lower LTV signals confidence and reduces their exposure.
-You’re basically trading equity for better rates regarding your bridge loan.
+You’re basically trading equity for better rates regarding your bridge loanShort-term financing used to bridge the gap until permanent.
 Since bridge loans are short-term loans, lenders price the risk accordingly, making LTV a crucial factor in determining your interest rate.

 Key Characteristics of Multi-Family Bridge Loans